aviswpm/PlustekSDK/README.md

 # Plustek SDK
 ### About Plustek Software Development Kit (SDK)
-Plustek offers a Software Development Kit (SDK) to enable developers to integrate scanning functionality into their applications.
+Plustek offers a Software Development Kit (SDK) to enable developers to integrate scanning and recognition functionality into their applications.

 The Plustek SDK is offered in two variations: